gearglow/ReptiliaWithATwist/The List.md

 Ginny scoffed.
 "I have!
 You've met Percy!
 Git has barely said two words to any of us that wasn't yelling at us to be quiet since he started at the Ministry."

-"Still," She continued after a moment, "if Harry *does* turn out a girl, I don't suppose it would change my chances one way or another.
+"Still," She continued after a moment, "the ways he's changed remind me of a friend of mine."
+She sighed.
+"If Harry *does* turn out a girl, like her, I don't suppose it would change my chances one way or another.
 Naught times naught is still nothing; pretty sure even *Charlie* has a better shot than me at this point.
 But it *does* have me thinking. *Do* I like girls?
 I suppose even thinking about it means I probably do, at least a little bit."

 Hermione hummed noncommittally.